kaltura/media-framework/nginx-kmp-out-module/README.md

 #### Response fields

+- `code` - required, string, the status code of the publish request, if set to a value other than `ok`, the publish request is retried.
+- `message` - optional, string, the error message, printed to log when `code` is not set to `ok`.
 - `channel_id` - required, string, the channel id sent on the KMP connect packet
 - `track_id` - required, string, the track id sent on the KMP connect packet
 - `upstreams` - required, array of objects, each object can contain the following fields: